 Initial Challenges: Learning How Merchant Accounts Work in Puerto Rico

 payment industry.
 These consultants have a combined industry experience totaling hundreds of years, and are the best and brightest in the business.
 Finally, after long conversations with some of the most knowledgeable and experienced people throughout the space, we were able to figure out how the Puerto Rican system works.
-Only then could we engineer a solution for our client…and it turns out, it all started with Puerto Rico’s unique system for credit card processing.

 The Unique Debit Network in Puerto Rico